 - Combine both grains in a large bowl.
 Add radish, green onion, golden raisins, tomatoes, almonds, mint, and parsley.
 Season with lemon juice, lemon zest, white wine vinegar, olive oil, salt, and pepper.
 Serve.

 **Helpful tips and common mistakes

-This summer salad is perfect for BBQs and large gatherings.
+Houston's couscous is the perfect summer salad for BBQs and large gatherings.
 It's light enough to pair well with other proteins such as salmon and steak yet still satisfying.
-The combination of grains with the crunchy almonds, fresh herbs, and sweet raisins all play very well together.
+The combination of grains with crunchy almonds, fresh herbs, and sweet raisins all play very well together.

 The first step is to cook the couscous and barley.
 To cook the barley, combine the grain with water in a medium pot.
 Bring it to a boil, cover the pot, and lower the heat to a simmer.
 Continue to cook the barley until all of the liquid has evaporated.
 This is similar to how you would cook rice on the stovetop.

 For the couscous, bring a pot of salted water to a boil then add the couscous.
 Cover the pot and let it simmer for about 3 minutes or until all of the liquid has evaporated.
 If you use pearl couscous, cook it for about 10 minutes instead.